 Faculty.
 Permanent (tenure track), full-time (100%) members of the faculty may enroll for credit in one course per semester or a maximum of five hours during normally scheduled working hours and pay one-half the general and 100% of designated fees in effect at that time.
-Exceptions may be permitted only with approvals of the department head, dean and appropriate vice-president.
+The audit fee is also waived for faculty and staff who have retired from the University under the Oklahoma Teacher Retirement System's "Rule of 80" or "Rule of 90" regardless of age at time of retirement.
+Exceptions may be permitted only with approvals of the department head, dean and appropriate vicepresident.
 If enrollment does not exceed one course, only the department head's approval is needed to receive a fee waiver.
 If the employee is enrolled in more than one course, the employee's dean and vice-president must also give approval for a fee waiver.
-Some courses taught through extension and correspondence study are excluded.
+Some courses taught through extension, outreach and correspondence study are excluded.
+For more information contact the department offering the course to determine whether the tuition waiver applies.
 For more information, refer to the Policy and Procedures Letters.

-Administrative/Professional and Classified Staff, Permanent, full-time (100%) active status staff members who meet the academic requirements of the University may enroll for credit and pay one-half the general and 100% of designated fees in effect at that time.
+Administrative/Professional and Classified Staff.
+Permanent, full-time (100%) active status staff members who meet the academic requirements of the University may enroll for credit and pay one-half the general and 100% of designated fees in effect at that time.
+The audit fee is also waived for faculty and staff who have retired from the University under the Oklahoma Teacher Retirement System's "Rule of 80" or "Rule of 90" regardless of age at time of retirement.
 Enrollment in University courses which meet during the staff member's normal working hours will be limited to one course or a maximum of five hours.
 There is no limit on the number of courses a staff member may enroll in after normal working hours.
 If enrollment does not exceed one course, only the department head's approval is needed to receive a fee waiver.
-If the staff member is enrolled in more than one course, his or her dean and vice-president must also give approval for a fee waiver.
-Some courses taught through extension and correspondence study are excluded.
+If the staff member is enrolled in more than one course, his or her dean and vice president must also give approval for a fee waiver.
+Some courses taught through extension, outreach and correspondence study are excluded.
+For more information contact the department offering the course to determine whether the tuition waiver applies.
 For more information, refer to the Policy and Procedures Letters.